munificent/craftinginterpreters/book/statements-and-state.md

     value.

 2. Maybe you want Lox to be a little more explicit about variable initialization.
-Make it a runtime error to access a variable that has not been initialized or assigned to, as in:
+Instead of implicitly initializing variables to `nil`, make it a runtime error to access a variable that has not been initialized or assigned to, as in:

         :::lox
         // No initializers.